YIOPTOFF2001/EcommerceP/README.md

 ![Alt text for accessibility](pictures/modal.png)

-The modal sections enables users to view the deatured products listed on the site.
+The modal sections enables users to view the featured products listed on the site.
 The user can either add the product to the cart or add the product to the wishlist.

 ![Alt text for accessibility](pictures/dont.png)

-The featred pieces section display the most sought after items.
+The featured pieces section display the most sought after items.

 ![Alt text for accessibility](pictures/disc.png)